#

 Text Completion APIs (overridable):

-- TextGen / KoboldAI / AI Horde: LLaMA tokenizer.
+4. KoboldAI Classic / AI Horde: Llama tokenizer.

 If you get inaccurate results or wish to experiment, you can set an override tokenizer for SillyTavern to use while forming a request to the AI backend:

-- LLaMA tokenizer.
-Used by LLaMA 1/2 models family: Vicuna, Hermes, Airoboros, etc. Pick if you use a LLaMA 1/2 model.
+2. Llama tokenizer.
+Used by Llama 1/2 models family: Vicuna, Hermes, Airoboros, etc. Pick if you use a Llama 1/2 model.

-- Mistral tokenizer.
-Used by Mistral models family and their finetunes.
+6. Mistral V1 tokenizer.
+Used by older Mistral models family and their finetunes.
 Pick if you use a Mistral model.

 Chat Completion APIs (non-overridable):

-- OpenRouter: Llama and Mistral tokenizers for their respective models.
+3. OpenRouter: Llama, Mistral, Gemma, Yi tokenizers for their respective models.

 Important: This section doesn't apply to Chat Completions API.
 SillyTavern will always use a matching tokenizer for these models.

-SillyTavern cannot use a proper tokenizer provided by the model running on a remote instance of KoboldAI or Oobabooga's TextGen, so all token counts assumed during prompt generation are estimated based on the selected
+Unless SillyTavern uses a tokenizer provided by the remote backend API that runs the model, all token counts assumed during prompt generation are estimated based on the selected tokenizer type.

 Since the results of tokenization can be inaccurate on context sizes close to the model-defined maximum, some parts of the prompt may be trimmed or dropped, which may negatively affect the coherence of character definitions.